Best Photo Storage and Backup Methods

 Another serious one is theft.
 Few people think of this scenario, but it’s very real.
 Someone could break into my home and take my camera, laptop and any other electronic gadgets that might get a quick sale.
 In doing so, they take my photo storage and backup systems.
 All or most of my data!

 Think also about fire, accidents and theft in vehicles and public transport.
-This might be a higher priority scenario for professional photographers.
+This might be a higher priority scenario for travelling professional photographers, but we all like to go on holiday.

 Businesses should also be concerned that in the event of a police investigation into a business or a member of staff, the police can close business premises for investigation.
 How would the owners sustain that loss of business continuity?